top of page

 Challenge

-How might codesign a "flagship" green space in Grasse that can enrich downtown residents
+How might we codesign a "flagship" green space in Grasse that can enrich city center residents through social cohesion and education, while promoting a sustainable lifestyle.

 Solution